Easy Pumpkin Pie (No Cracks, Super Creamy!)

 easy pumpkin pie ingredients

-How to Make Easy Pumpkin Pie
+Make Creamy Pumpkin Pie

 1. Make pie filling.
-To start, you will combine sugar, pumpkin pie spice, salt and pumpkin puree in a large bowl.
+To start, you will combine the sugar, pumpkin pie spice, salt and pumpkin puree in a large bowl.
 Add evaporated milk, eggs, vanilla and sour cream.
 Mix until just combined.
 It will be liquidy.

 2. Pour into crust and bake.
 Pour into pie crust, but be careful not to overfill.
 Place the pie on a baking sheet and bake.
 After that, reduce the oven temperature and bake again.